It’s hard to stay calm when headlines like “Russia invades Ukraine!” appear everywhere you look.

 In fact, the only catastrophes that eluded global economic cycles and that the stock market didn’t swiftly rebound from were the ones you’ve probably already guessed: The Great Depression and The Great Recession.
 The S&P 500 peaked at 31.71 at the end of August 1929 and it wouldn’t surpass that mark until September 1954, a period of more than 25 years!
 During the Great Recession, the S&P 500 peaked at 1549.38 in late October 2007 and wouldn’t see that figure again for another five-and-a-half years.

 But those periods of market losses weren’t wars.
-And although they had components of natural disasters – the Dust Bowl of the 1930s, and 2012’s nationwide drought, then Hurricane Sandy’s onslaught of the East Coast – those were only part of the story.
+And although they had components of natural disasters – the Dust Bowl of the 1930s, 2012’s nationwide drought, then Hurricane Sandy’s onslaught of the East Coast – those were only part of the story.
 In terms of magnitude, these events were historically terrible for the markets.
 But on a structural level they were just parts of the ongoing economic cycle.

 And that’s what you really need to worry about when you’re evaluating your investments.
 Global economic cycles throughout history show us that markets and economies are very resilient and come back from wars, famines, floods and other natural disasters.
 Remember that.

 When it comes to your own financial interests, our team of trusted advisors can provide investment planning solutions.
 Smith Anglin works with high net worth individuals in over 45 states.
-Contact us today to learn more about about how our team of experts can provide you with quality investment portfolio solutions in the 2022 market and beyond.
+Contact us today to learn more about how our team of experts can provide you with quality investment portfolio solutions in the 2022 market and beyond.